+Scott-Thomas, Jeanette, Graham, Yitka, Ling, Jonathan, Barrigan, Marie and Hayes, Catherine (2018) "Just ring for an ambulance?"
+Local survey reveals the behavioural norms of staff from organisations responding to patient falls in the independent residential care sector.
+Journal of Paramedic Practice .

+Downloaded from: http://insight.cumbria.ac.uk/id/eprint/3657/ provided that

-Scott-Thomas, Jeanette, Graham, Yitka, Ling, Jonathan, Barrigan, Marie and Hayes, Catherine (2017) Norms of staff responses to falls in residential care.
-Journal of Paramedic Practice, 9 (11). pp. 476-482.
-Downloaded from: http://insight.cumbria.ac.uk/id/eprint/3634/ Usage of any items from the University of Cumbria's institutional repository 'Insight' must conform to the following fair usage guidelines.
-Any item and its associated metadata held in the University of Cumbria's institutional repository Insight (unless stated otherwise on the metadata record) may be copied, displayed or performed, and stored in line with the JISC fair dealing guidelines (available here) for educational and not-for-profit activities provided that - the authors, title and full bibliographic details of the item are cited clearly when any part of the work is referred to verbally or in the written form - a hyperlink/URL to the original Insight record of that item is included in any citations of the work - the content is not changed in any way - all files required for usage of the item are kept together with the main item file.
+Usage of any items from the University of Cumbria's institutional repository 'Insight' must conform to the following fair usage guidelines.

+Any item and its associated metadata held in the University of Cumbria's institutional repository Insight (unless stated otherwise on the metadata record) may be copied, displayed or performed, and stored in line with the JISC fair dealing guidelines (available here) for educational and not-for-profit activities

+• the authors, title and full bibliographic details of the item are cited clearly when any part of the work is referred to verbally or in the written form

+• a hyperlink/URL to the original Insight record of that item is included in any citations of the work

+- the content is not changed in any way - all files required for usage of the item are kept together with the main item file.

-You may not - sell any part of an item - refer to any part of an item without citation - amend any item or contextualise it in a way that will impugn the creator's reputation - remove or alter the copyright statement on an item.
+You may not

+- sell any part of an item - refer to any part of an item without citation - amend any item or contextualise it in a way that will impugn the creator's reputation - remove or alter the copyright statement on an item.